 Party In My Pants fold up securely into individual (and super stealthy) carrying pouches.
 With the absorbent side face up, simply fold in the top and bottom and snap the wings together.
 Your pad will stay safe and clean until you can wash it.
-This is also a perfect way to carry your clean pads and many women keep a spare PIMP in their bags just in case.
+This is also a perfect way to carry your clean pads or keep a spare PIMP in your bag just in case.

-Some women find that they like lots of different sizes in their collections for different days, flows and underwear.
-However, most women find that they really prefer only 2 or 3 sizes and stick to those.
-If you start out your collection with a Shebang Kit, you probably find that not every size is your favorite but trying them all also helps you decide what you do like.
+Some find that they like lots of different sizes in their collections for different days, flows and underwear.
+However, most people find that they really prefer only 2 or 3 sizes and stick to those.
+You probably find that not every size is your favorite but trying them all also helps you decide what you do like.
 Then when you decide to build on your collection, you'll know exactly what to stock up on.

 Cloth pads are such a personal accessory that only you can know what's best for you.
 We try our hardest to give the best advice and point you in the right direction but finding your perfect fit can sometimes take some trial and error.
 Starting out with cloth pads can be super exciting but we really recommend capping your first order at 3 or 4 pads.
 That way you may only end up with 1 or 2 pads that might not be perfect for you instead of a whole bunch.

-Some women find that they only need 6 pads or liners during their cycle, while other women use 20+.
-Most women fall somewhere in-between.
-Once you´ve found the size(s) you like best, start building your collection based on the length and heaviness of your cycle.
-Our Pad Prescription mini-quiz will not only tell you which sizes you probably like but also give you an estimate of how many you'll need.
+Some people find that they only need 6 pads or liners during their cycle, while others use 20+.
+Most people fall somewhere in-between.
+Once you've found the size(s) you like best, start building your collection based on the length and heaviness of your cycle.

 Looking to save a little?
 You can always wash your pads during your cycle and use them again right away.
 This isn't quite as convenient as have enough to last your whole period, but it's definitely an option.
 Keep in mind that since you're using your pads more often you probably have to replace them more frequently too.
 Party In My Pants will last for about 65 washings or 5-7 years – whichever comes first.

 If you do notice a strong smell, you could be suffering from a vaginal infection like Bacterial Vaginosis or a Yeast Infection.
-These conditions are common in women who´ve previously used disposable menstrual products, especially tampons.
-Don´t worry!
+These conditions are common in those who've previously used disposable menstrual products, especially tampons.
+Don't worry!
 There are many natural methods of establishing a healthy bacterial balance.

-Party In My Pants have a leak-resistant bottom shield made from a specially designed micro pourous nylon*—a fabric that allows your body to breath while stopping your period from leaking through.
+Party In My Pants have a leak-resistant bottom shield made from a specially designed micro porous nylon*—a fabric that allows your body to breathe while stopping your period from leaking through.

 *This nylon should not be confused with PUL—Polyurethane laminate.
 PUL is commonly used in cloth diapering and by many other cloth pad makers, but is not breathable.

 Absolutely!
-You´ll probably need our Overnight or Queen pads on your heaviest days.
+You'll probably need our Overnight or Queen pads on your heaviest days.
 PIMP cloth pads are so much more absorbent than disposables; they may even make things easier.
 More awesome: You'll spend less time changing your pads or tampons and worrying that they'll leak.
-All women using cloth pads for the first time should be a wee bit more vigilant about checking their PIMP.
-After a cycle or 2, you´ll be familiar with the absorbency of a particular size and will know when to change it.
+Everyone using cloth pads for the first time should be a wee bit more vigilant about checking their PIMP.
+After a cycle or 2, you'll be familiar with the absorbency of a particular size and will know when to change it.

 In some extreme cases, PIMPs might not be enough.
 If you have tidal flooding because of menopause or fibroids then you might need to pair your pad with a menstrual cup or sea sponge.
 No menstrual product – cloth, cup, sponge or disposable – is designed to hold such an amount of fluid by itself.

 You bet.
 We designed the Thong Liner just for you!
 Thong Liners are great for light-days, spotting, daily discharge or as backup for a menstrual cup or sea sponge.
 If you are need of a more absorbent pad, our narrowest pads work best with thongs, such as the Small & Medium.
-These sizes do not have the tapered design of the Thong Liner but many women find they still pair well with thong underwear.
+If you would like us to add the second set of snap to those sizes, just ask when you place your order.
 If you're a thong lover with a very heavy flow, you may need to change your pad more frequently since these pads are less absorbent than our larger sizes.